 A degrading trend is an increase in most water quality indicators, such as phosphorus and nitrogen concentrations.
 However, for visual clarity indicators (black disc and Secchi disc depth) and the Macroinvertebrate Community Index (MCI), a degradation is a decrease in value.

 A 'very likely degrading' trend is given when there is 90 - 100% likelihood of a degrading trend.
 A 'likely degrading' trend is given when there is 67 - 90% likelihood of a degrading trend.
 The lower certainty reflects the fact that while these is an indication of a degrading trend, there is less statistical support for it.

 With enough data, the trend evaluation method can detect even a very subtle trend.
 In these cases, the trend can be classified as degrading, even if there is only a small change in water quality over time.

 Sites are not assessed for trends when they do not meet the criteria to be included in the trend analysis (e.g. there were not enough data/samples over the period, not enough variability in the data to assess a trend, too many below-detection-limit measures in the data, or long runs of the same value).

 How do we calculate water quality trends?

-Trends are calculated for the last five and ten years.
+Trends are calculated for the last 5, 10 and 15 years.
 Data are evaluated to determine whether water quality is showing improving, degrading, or indeterminate trends.

-Ideally, data should be flow adjusted before trend analysis to remove any effects of variation in stream flow.
-However, many councils do not measure river flow at their water quality sampling sites which is why all data used for trend analysis on LAWA are not flow-adjusted.
-Larned et al. (2015) showed that flow adjustment makes relatively little difference to any trends identified for most sites when data is considered at a national level.
+Ideally, data should be flow adjusted before trend analysis to remove any effects of variation in water quality measurements caused by variable stream flow.
+However, many councils do not measure river flow at their water quality sampling sites so data used for trend analysis on LAWA are not flow-adjusted.

 Where do I find more information?

 Our fresh water 2017.
-A joint report by the Ministry for the Environment and Stats New Zealand.
+A joint report by the Ministry for the Environment and Stats NZ.